15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 Counting points is a big job if you have lots of players.

-You may need to check the game manual if you don’t remember how many points things are worth.
-The game takes long enough to play that I am not called on to check points that often.
+You may need to check the game manually if you don’t remember how many points things are worth.
+The game takes long enough to play that I am not called on to check everyone’s points that often.

 If you are thinking about buying this game I suggest buying all the expansions in the Big Box.